fusioncharts/dev_centre_docs/chart-guide/chart-configurations/number-format.md

 Click [here](http://jsfiddle.net/fusioncharts/Lab3ckjd/ "@@open-newtab") to edit the above chart.

-## Configure thousand separator position
+## Configure Thousand Separator Position

 Specify the number of digits after which the thousand separator character should be placed, using the `thousandSeparatorPosition` attribute.
 If you set its value to `0`, the attribute will take its default value, which is `3`, and place the separator after every three digits starting from the right.